DMM TOC > 100 Retail Letters, Cards, Flats, and Parcels > 130 First Class Mail|

 2.2.1 Inspection of Contents

-With the exception of restricted material as described in 601.8.0, any mailable item, including postcards, letters, flats, and small packages, may be mailed as First-Class Mail.
+With the exception of restricted material as described in 601.8.0, any mailable item may be mailed as First-Class Mail.

-Bills and statements of account must be mailed as First-Class Mail, Priority Mail, or Express Mail and are defined as follows:
+Bills and statements of account must be mailed as First-Class Mail, Priority Mail, or Priority Mail Express and are defined as follows:

 a.
 Bills and statements of account assert a debt in a definite amount owed by the addressee to the sender or a third party.
 In addition, bills include a demand for payment; statements of account do not include a demand for payment.
 The debt does not have to be due immediately but may become due at a later time or on demand.
 The debt asserted need not be legally collectible or owed.